Marcelo Salas: International career

 Salas represented Chile at under-20 level in 1993 alongside players such as Francisco Rojas, Claudio Lizama and Claudio Villan.

 On 30 April 1994 at the National Stadium, Salas made his debut for the Chile national football team at age 19, scoring his first international goal in a 3–3 draw with Argentina of Diego Maradona, who was preparing for the World Cup 1994.

 In 1995 his team won the Canada Cup, where Salas scored the "goal of the victory" in the final match against Canada (2–1).

 During the 1998 World Cup qualification campaign, Salas scored 11 goals.
 He also scored memorable goals: against Argentina of local, in Quito of visit against Ecuador and of local against Uruguay, including hat-tricks against Colombia and Peru, and a goal in the final match against Bolivia.
 Against Peru, he became the youngest Chilean footballer to wear the captain's belt, at just 22 years old.

 During the training for the 1998 FIFA World Cup in France, Chile played a friendly match with England in front of about 65,000 people at the legendary Wembley Stadium on 11 February 1998.
 In a memorable match, Chile won 2–0 with goals of "The Killer".
 The first, of great invoice, with perfect control, spin and definition, without letting the ball touch the ground after a pass of more than 60 meters.
 The second, a penalty that he created after brilliantly dribbling the English defender Sol Campbell.

 In 1998, Marcelo Salas had an outstanding performance in the 1998 FIFA World Cup, reaching the 16th round of the tournament.
 He scored 4 goals: two against Italy, one against Austria and one against Brazil positioning himself as the third-best scorer of the World Cup in that year, along with Brazilian striker Ronaldo, being only 1 away from the bronze boot, and 2 from the golden boot.

 In 1999, Chile national football team reached the semi-finals of the Copa América, where they won fourth place.

 On 15 August 2000, Salas was the great figure in Chile 3–0 victory over Brazil, scoring a great goal and being the most important player of the match, played in the 2002 World Cup qualification.

 Due to his injury problems, Salas's appearances for Chile were limited after 2001.
 He scored four goals in nine matches during the failed 2002 World Cup qualification campaign and during the 2006 World Cup qualification.
 He surpassed his attacking partner Iván Zamorano as the nation's all-time leading scorer for the second time (he had previously done so in 1998) with his 35th goal against Bolivia.

-On 18 November 2007, during a match for the qualification for 2010 World Cup where Chile played against Uruguay, Marcelo Salas scored his last 2 final goals at the majestic Estadio Centenario, the first with a header after Carlos Villanueva center and the second, penalty.
+On November 18, 2007, during a 2010 World Cup qualification match against Uruguay, Marcelo Salas scored his last 2 final goals at the majestic Estadio Centenario, the first with a header after a Carlos Villanueva cross and the second by penalty kick.